mastodon/documentation/content/en/admin/config.md

 ---
 title: Configuring your environment
-description: Setting environment variables for your Mastodon installation.
+summary: Setting environment variables for your Mastodon installation.
 menu:
   docs:
     weight: 30